Accenture unveils XR Event Planner for booking hotel events

 Brian Vogelsang, senior director of product management at Qualcomm, said in a statement that XR has the potential to revolutionize the enterprise, and event planning in particular.

-Jeff Edwards, senior vice president at IHG, said in a statement that the XR tool will help hotels close event sales faster and increase productivity help clients book event spaces without having to travel as much.
+Jeff Edwards, senior vice president at IHG, said in a statement that the XR tool will help hotels close event sales faster and increase productivity, as well as helping clients book event spaces without having to travel as much.

 Accenture designed the pilot solution for multiple platforms, including mobile phones and tablets, Nreal AR glasses, and the HTC Vive Focus Plus VR headsets.
-I checked out the app with all of those devices, and it worked fine.
+I checked out the app on all of those devices, and it worked fine.
 I could see things that you would only see if you were in the room, like whether a certain structure obstructed someone’s view.

 “You can go to the back of a room and see the line of sight to a speaker,” Camera said.